xrdocs/8000/_tutorials/cisco-8000-npu-traps-telemetry-gnmi.md

 **Warning:** npu_id filter doesn’t use double quotes marks.
 Reason is npu_id is stored as integer, not a string.
 {: .notice--warning}

 On Grafana, a new dashboard can be created.
 By default legend is automatically generated with the measurement name, the function applied and the NPU trap ID.
-To make it lighter, trap_id will be used instead and extra configuration must be added in the ‘Alias by’ box: [[tag_trap_id]].
+To make it shorter, trap_id will be used instead and extra configuration must be added in the ‘Alias by’ box: [[tag_trap_id]].

 ![creation]({{site.baseurl}}/images/8000-traps-dashboard-creation.png)

-**Info:** Grafana ‘alias by’ feature requires utilization of a tag.
-The NPU trap string from the OFA model is not a tag and cannot be used to generate the legend automatically with the trap name:
+Grafana ‘alias by’ feature requires utilization of a tag.
+Unfortunately the NPU trap string from the OFA model is not a tag and cannot be used to generate the legend automatically with the trap name:
-{: .notice--info}
 <div class="highlighter-rouge">
 <pre class="highlight">
 <code>